xairy/raw-gadget/workshop/README.md

 ## Lab 9: Leaking kernel memory via CVE-2025-38494/CVE-2025-38495

 1. Build and run the [exploit for CVE-2025-38494/CVE-2025-38495](https://github.com/xairy/kernel-exploits/tree/master/CVE-2025-38494) for leaking up to 64 KB of kernel memory from a Linux host.

+    Note that you will need to apply a [fix](https://lore.kernel.org/linux-usb/a6024e8eab679043e9b8a5defdb41c4bda62f02b.1757016152.git.andreyknvl@gmail.com/) to Raw Gadget for running the exploit.

     The exploit will only work if the host kernel does not includes fixes for these CVEs (as of 11.09.2025, e.g. Ubuntu kernels are still affected).